coreinfrastructure/best-practices-badge/SECURITY.md

 David A. Wheeler <dwheelerNOSPAM@dwheeler.com> and Jason Dossett <jdossettNOSPAM@utdallas.edu>.
 (remove the NOSPAM markers).
+If for some reason that doesn't work, as this is an OpenSSF project, contact the OpenSSF security reporting email address, which is <securityNOSPAM@openssf.org> (remove NOSPAM).

 If you report via email,
 please use an email system (like Gmail) that supports